50mm C-Mount Lens 2/3

 There are 0 units CIL527-F2.0-CMANIR (F/2.0 / Without Filter / C-Mount A) at our US location.
 We try to restock quickly.
 Please contact us for availability.

-There is 1 unit CIL527-F2.0-CMRNIR (F/2.0 / Without Filter / C-Mount Ruggedized) in stock in the US.
+There are 2 units CIL527-F2.0-CMRNIR (F/2.0 / Without Filter / C-Mount Ruggedized) in stock in the US.

 There is 1 unit CIL527-F2.8-CMRNIR (F/2.8 / Without Filter / C-Mount Ruggedized) in stock in the US.